i-love-coffee-i-love-tea/audogombleed.sh/docs/dev/adr/015-cross-shell-config-compatibility.md

 ## Context and Problem Statement

-audogombleed.sh currently supports bash and zsh.
+derakht.sh currently supports bash and zsh.
 Fish shell support is being added (see FISH-PLAN.md).
 Bash and zsh share enough syntax that the same `[env]` section and command expressions work in both.
 Fish is a different language — different variable syntax, no `eval` builtin, different function